What Does a Chimney Swift Sound Like?

 Problems & Removal

-Since chimney swifts carry a number of external and internal parasites and are responsible for the spread of histoplasmosis, their presence is unwelcome.
+Since chimney swifts carry a number of external and internal parasites, their presence is unwelcome.
 As such, homeowners should contact professional wildlife control as soon as they hear any chimney swift sounds.
 In addition to being licensed to remove these federally protected birds, the technicians at Critter Control can offer tips on preventing future infestations.